Bring a cellphone, or satellite communicator in remote areas, in case of emergency

 As a former road runner, I was drawn to trails nearly 30 years ago because while I really liked to run, I liked getting out in the woods and enjoying nature’s beauty just as much.
 When you’re running trails, you’re forced to be agile.
 Navigating around and bouncing past rocks and roots is less repetitive than road running, but you still get in a great workout.

 To help get you started in trail running, I created this trail running guide so you can smoothly transition into the sport.
-Here are my best tips and tricks, plus a few gear recommendations often resulted in.
+Here are my best tips Best Trail Running Socks gear recommendations Not Sure What to Wear on a Run?
+This Tool Can Help.

 How to Start Trail Running for Beginners